samantha-labs/style-guide/README.md

 <details>
 <summary><em>Code editors and BOMs</em></summary>

   * **Microsoft Notepad**: Most versions of Microsoft Notepad will always insert a BOM.
-This no longer happens in Windows 10 May 2019 Update (Version 1903, build 10.0.18362) _However_, we do not support Microsoft Notepad as a suggested code editor for writing software.
+This no longer happens in the Windows 10 May 2019 Update (Version 1903, build 10.0.18362).[^so-windows-10-notepad-bom] _However_, we do not support Microsoft Notepad as a suggested code editor for writing software.
-  * **Visual Studio Code**: Visual Studio Code supports saving files with different encodings.
+  * **Visual Studio Code**: Visual Studio Code supports [saving files with different encodings](https://code.visualstudio.com/docs/editor/codebasics#_file-encoding-support).
     - To set the default file encoding:
         - Go to "Settings" (`Ctrl + ,` / `Cmd + ,`)
         - Text Editor → Files → Files: Encoding → "UTF-8"